 Housed within the Department of Physical Therapy, the Rehabilitation Science Doctoral Program provides graduate students with access to world-class rehabilitation science researchers, a wide variety of seminars, and coursework that can be tailored to specific interests.

 Rehabilitation science is a diverse and expanding discipline that encompasses both basic and applied aspects of health science and services, the social sciences, and engineering as they relate to restoring human functional capacity and improving a person’s interaction with the surrounding environment.

-Most physical therapists interested in the Rehabilitation Science PhD Program (RSD) participate in the movement science track offered as one of the disciplines within that degree.
+Most physical therapists interested in the Rehabilitation Science PhD Program (RSD) participate in the neuromuscular plasticity track offered as one of the disciplines within the degree.
 Movement science, the study of human movement and postural control, serves as the foundation for the development of evidence-based rehabilitation practices, and reflects the converging knowledge from multiple disciplines.

-- Maintenance of movement,
+- Maintenance of movement

-- Restoration of movement, and
+- Restoration of movement

 - Compensation for movement loss or dysfunction, secondary to the consequences of aging, injury, disease, or developmental disorders

 To review all of the tracks that the program offers, click on the links below to take you to the Rehabilitation Science website.

 Students also have the opportunity to simultaneously pursue a Master of Public Health (MPH) degree from UF’s renowned MPH program as part of the Ph.D.-MPH joint degree program in Rehabilitation Science.
 Additionally, we offer students from other doctoral programs at UF the opportunity to pursue an RSD minor.